Quantifying the effect of X-ray scattering for data generation in real-time defect detection

 \section{Introduction}

-X-ray imaging is used as a non-destructive testing technique that is suitable for objects of different shapes made of various materials \citep{ISO_xray, chen2021interfacial}.
-In this paper, we concentrate on the task of defect detection: a product might contain an undesirable structure (an object made of different material or a void) that should be detected by an inspection system.
-Detection only refers to indicating that a defect is present and does not require locating it in the studied volume.
-Examples of defects in this context include spallation in metal alloys, blowholes in casting, razors in airplane baggage, bones in fish fillets, etc. Due to a different density and chemical structure, defects affect an X-ray image (later referred to as projection) of the product.
+X-ray imaging is used as a non-destructive testing technique suitable for objects of different shapes made of different materials \cite{ISO_xray, chen2021interfacial}.
+We focus on the task of defect detection: a product may contain an undesirable structure (an object made of different material or a void) that should be detected by an inspection system.
+Depending on the task, detection may only require indicating that a defect is present, or locating it and specifying its size and other properties.
+Examples of defects in this context include spallation in metal alloys, blowholes in castings, razors in airplane baggage, bones in fish fillets, etc. Due to differences in density and chemical structure, defects affect an X-ray image (later referred to as a projection) of the product.
 Their presence can be detected by analyzing the projection with an algorithm or a human expert (Fig. \ref{defect_detection}).
-One projection can be acquired in tens of milliseconds making X-ray imaging a real-time and in-line inspection technique.
-While individual projections can be inspected by a human expert, high throughput of data requires a fast and accurate algorithm for defect detection.
-The main challenge of analyzing X-ray projections is an overlap between features of the object located at different depths.
+A projection can be acquired in tens of milliseconds, making X-ray imaging an in-line inspection technique.
+While individual projections can be inspected by a human expert, high throughput of data requires a fast and accurate defect detection algorithm.
+The main challenge in analyzing X-ray projections is the overlap between features of the object located at different depths.
 This complicated task is conventionally solved by human experts relying on application-specific knowledge.